Skip to main content Skip to section navigation

 • The IC’s responsibility is coordination, communication, and information-collection.
 The remediation team will be focused on resolving the issue, so it’s up to the IC to make sure that we properly track what happened, how we’re fixing it, who’s doing what, etc. Ideally, the notes kept by the IC should be sufficient for an outside investigator to independently follow the work of the response team and validate the team’s work.

 • Similarly, the team will develop a list of remediation steps.
 The IC is likewise responsible for tracking those, making sure they’re assigned and followed-up, and verifying them as they’re completed.
-These may be tracked in the central GitHub issue as well.
+These may be tracked in the central Google Doc as well.
 The IC should distinguish between immediate concerns which should be completed before the incident is considered resolved and long-term improvements/hardening which can be deferred to the Retrospective.

 • If the incident involved exposure of information to an unauthorized party, the remediation steps must include working with TTS Infrastructure and GSA Information Security to notify the owner of the information, coordinate with the owner of the information, and notify the recipient of their obligations for appropriate handling of the information in the context of applicable federal laws, directives, policies, and/or regulations.
 The specific appropriate point of contact for customers depends on the situation.